apurbapokharel/CSCE-5210/Assignment 1/README.md

 ## When a new customer is generated

 1. Loop over all the cars.
-2. Run a simple sorting algorithm to get the car that has the smallest distance between it's current node and the customer's pick up node.
+2. Run a simple sorting algorithm to get the car that has the smallest distance between its current node and the customer's pick-up node.
-3. Take the capacity of car into consideration here
+3. Consider the capacity of the car here
 4. I will use AStar to compute these distances.

 ```